vert-x3/vertx-web-site/src/site/blog/posts/2020-03-09-easy-sso-for-vertx-with-keycloak.md

 - How to obtain user information
 - How to check for authorization
 - How to call a Bearer protected service with an Access Token
-- How to implement logout
+- How to implement a form based logout

 ## Hello Blog